sheyijojo/kubernetes_CKA_Exams/01-k8-commands.md

 Node Affinity Types:

-What if someone chagnes the label on the node, and the pod does not have a node to be scheduled on
+What if someone changes the label on the node, and the pod does not have a node to be scheduled on
 - requiredDuringSchedulingIgnoredDuringExecution:
 - preferredDuringSchedulingRequiredDuringExecution: